Clinical Laboratory Sciences

 Post-Graduate Categorical Certificate Program Specialist in Blood BankingDesigned to prepare individuals to become certified and to supervise routine and specialized tests in blood centers, hospital-based transfusion services and reference labs.

-*Note: Current articulation agreements with Texas A&M at Galveston, St. Edward's University and University of Houston- Clear Lake
+*Note: Current articulation agreements with Texas A&M at Galveston, St. Edward's University, University of Houston- Clear Lake and University of North Texas

-Site managed by the School of Health Professions • Last Updated: 17-MAR-2022
+Site managed by the School of Health Professions • Last Updated: 22-NOV-2023